tencentyun/intlcloud-documents/yehe_doc/计算和容器/轻量应用服务器/操作指南/登录 Linux 实例/使用远程登录软件登录 Linux 实例_intl_en.md

 ## Overview
 This document takes PuTTY as an example to describe how to log in to a Linux instance from a Windows local computer by using the remote login software.

-## Supported Systems
+## Supported Operating Systems
 Windows
 <dx-alert infotype="explain" title="">
-For Linux and MacOs instances, log in with SSH keys.
+If your local computer uses Linux or macOS, [use SSH to log in to the Linux instance](https://intl.cloud.tencent.com/document/product/1103/41525).
 </dx-alert>

 ## Authentication Method
-**Password** or **SSH Key**
+**Password** or **Key**

-## Prerequisite
+## Prerequisites

 - You have obtained the username and password (or SSH key) to log in to the instance.
 <dx-alert infotype="notice" title="">
-For the first time to log in to a Linux instance by using remote login software, you need to reset the password of your username (e.g. `root`, `ubuntu`) or bind your key.
-For more information, see [Managing Keys](https://intl.cloud.tencent.com/document/product/1103/41392) Document.
+If it is your first time to log in to a Linux instance through a local remote login application, you need to reset the password of your username (e.g., `root` and `ubuntu`) or bind your key.
+For detailed directions, see [Resetting Password](https://intl.cloud.tencent.com/document/product/1103/41553) and [Managing Key](https://intl.cloud.tencent.com/document/product/1103/41392).
 </dx-alert>
-- Make sure the network connection between the local computer and the instance is working, and the port 22 is open in the firewall policies of the instance (Port 22 is open by default upon the creation of instance).
+- Make sure the network connection between the local computer and the instance is working, and the port 22 is open in the firewall policies of the instance (Port 22 is open by default upon the creation of the instance).

-## Notes
+## Limits

 For instances created with Ubuntu images, password login is disabled by default for the `root` account.
 To enable it, see [Uploading Local Files](https://intl.cloud.tencent.com/document/product/1103/41257).